caddyserver/website/src/docs/markdown/caddyfile-tutorial.md

 <pre><code class="cmd bash">caddy run --watch</code></pre>

 <aside class="tip">
-	If you get permissions errors, try using a higher port in your address, like <code>localhost:2015</code> for example, or run with elevated privileges.
+	If you get permissions errors, try using a higher port in your address (like <code>localhost:2015</code>) and <a href="/docs/caddyfile/options">change the HTTP port</a>, or run with elevated privileges.
 </aside>

 The first time, you'll be asked for your password.
 This is so Caddy can serve your site over HTTPS.